Different ways to say I like in English

 -I’m really into horror movies.

-• Can’t get enough of something
+Can’t get enough of something (Of ways to say I like)

 When you cannot get enough of something, it means that no matter how much you do it, eat it or listen to it, you cannot get enough and you still want more.
 As an example: